kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/04-sign-in-form-custom-error-handling.md

 async signin(parent, {email, password}, ctx, info) {
   // 1.
 Check if there is an email with that user
   // 2.
-Check if there password is correct
+Check if their password is correct
   // 3.
 Generate the JWT token
   // 4.
 Set the cookie with the token
   // 5.
 Return the user